-In this section a we illustrate a TDS designed to confirm that an access ISP can reliably deliver HD video from multiple content providers to all of their customers.
+In this section a we illustrate a TIDS designed to confirm that an access ISP can reliably deliver HD video from multiple content providers to all of their customers.
 With modern codecs, minimal HD video (720p) generally fits in 2.5 Mb/s.
 Due to their geographical size, network topology and modem designs the ISP determines that most content is within a 50 mS RTT from their users (This is a sufficient to cover continental Europe or either US coast from a single serving site.)

-2.5 Mb/s over а 50 ms nath 2.0 1107 3 a 50 111.3 DULLI
+2.5 Mb/s over a 50 ms path

-+ - + - + • +
++ ++

-End-to-End Parameter I value I units
+End-to-End Parameter value units

-+ - + - +• +
++ -++

-target_rate Ι 2.5 Mb/s
+target_rate 2.5 Mb/s

-target_RTT Ι 50 ms
+target_RTT 50 ms

-target_MTU Ι 1500 bytes
+target_MTU 1500 bytes

 header_overhead 64 bytes

 target_window_size 11 packets

 target_run_length 363 packets

-+ - + + • +
++ ++